George Saimes

 George Thomas Saimes (September 1, 1941 – March 8, 2013) was an American professional football player who was a defensive back for the Buffalo Bills of the American Football League (AFL).
-He played college football as a fullback for the Michigan State Spartans.
+He was selected an AFL All-Star five consecutive seasons.
+In 1970, the Pro Football Hall of Fame named Saimes to the American Football League All-Time Team, at safety.
+He played college football as a fullback, defensive back and "rover back" for the Michigan State Spartans.
+He was a consensus All-American running back his senior year at Michigan State.
 He won AFL championships with the Bills in 1964 and 1965.
+After retiring, he scouted college football for NFL teams.